Is Your Georgia Home In Need of Repairs? There Are Grants That Can Help

 Chatham County is home to quintessential southern towns, a well-visited lighthouse museum, and a population of over 300,000 individuals.
 Chatham is also the fifth most populated county in Georgia and is focused on supporting lower-income communities.

 Regarding repairs, Chatham’s largest city, Savannah, offers homeowners a home repair assistance program.
-Housing Savannah works with eligible homeowners to make home exterior or system repairs through the distribution of grants or loans from $1,000 to $10,000.
-Funds may be utilized to purchase materials or hire contractors.
-Income is the predominant eligibility factor, and repairs must make the house habitable.
+The initiative works with eligible homeowners to make home exterior or system repairs through the distribution of grants of up to $2,000 annually and loans of up to $15,000 over a three-year period.

 DeKalb County

-DeKalb County is one of Georgia’s top five most populated counties, and its Community Development Department is a good resource for home assistance programs that support low-income households.
+DeKalb County is one of Georgia’s top five most populous counties, and its Community Development Department is a good resource for home assistance programs that support low-income households.
 It has also been granted Community Development Block Grant funds to expand suitable housing options for all income levels.

 Across the county, a few programs stand out with a specific focus on supporting the elderly and disabled populations: